danielsobrado/personal-blog/content/post/tensorflow-pytorch-basics.md

 Tensors are similar to numpy arrays but they have GPU support and methods to switch between CPU and GPU.

 We can slice tensors using the notation 'tensor[:slice index]'.

+Types of tensors supported:

+* 32 bits: Float and Int
+* 64 bits: Float and Int
+* 16 bits: Float and Int
+* 8 bits: Signed and Unsigned

 ###
 <pre class="prettyprint lang-py linenums">